Home Page Website Services Authoring Services Picture Services Contact Us

 Picture Types

 Our picture creation and manipulation service can be used to produce a wide range of different picture types, such as photographs, drawings, diagrams, graphs and charts.
 It can also be used to produce text oriented graphics, such as logos or special headings and titles, and special backgrounds.
-While intended to be used to complement our website design and authoring services, by producing illustrations, etc., for your web pages or other documents, you can also use this service stand-alone to allow us to produce pictures for other purposes.
+As well as simply illustrating your document, we can also produce a wide range of graphically-intensive documents for you, such as glossy brochures and leaflets, CD, DVD or booklet covers, advertisement panels or even complete posters.

-If you combine this service with our authoring service, then, in addition to simply illustrating your document, we can also produce a wide range of graphically-intensive documents for you, such as glossy brochures and leaflets, CD, DVD or booklet covers, advertisement panels or even complete posters.
 Please note, however, that we are not offering a complete graphic design service, but if you have a reasonably clear idea of what you want, and how it is to look, then we can help you to produce it.
 We have extensive experience of using graphic production tools such as Adobe Photoshop, and can liase with commercial printing services to get your documents produced in the quantities you need.

 Common Operations

-Here at Aardstorm, we can use a wide range of operations to produce the picture(s) that you require.
+We can use a wide range of operations to produce the picture(s) that you require.
 This section describes some of the more common techniques that we can use, either individually or in combination; if you have a requirement for a type of operation that is not described here, we can probably also produce it for you, please contact us for a quotation.
 When requesting a quotation for this service, please describe as fully as possible the picture you require, in terms of its overall look, the elements it is to contain, and the source pictures and/or data it is to be created from.
 Some sort of sketch, however rough, can also help specify your requirements.
 We will then select the appropriate techniques needed to implement your requirements.
 This section is intended to give an indication of what we can do, rather than provide a menu from which you need to select specific operations.

 Format and Size Conversion